 When editing chart data, be sure to exclude empty rows and columns from the data window.
 If you leave empty rows or columns selected, unwanted space or elements are added to your chart.
 Depending on the chart type, empty rows and columns may be automatically deselected, or you may have to manually exclude them.
 Different chart types show the unwanted space and elements in different ways.
 The following figures show how a bar graph deals with it.

-This extra column produces an extra icon
+This extra column produces an extra icon for a nonexistent person under the graphs.

 A data window without extra rows or cells selected creates a clean chart.